 Those familiar with Logitech's lineup of everyday speakers won't be shocked to hear that the G560 handles music and movies with just as much fidelity as video games.
 A DTS 7.1 surround-sound setting for music and movies makes passive entertainment come alive; the stereo setting also sounds robust and nuanced, if you're a purist.

 I ran the G560 through just about every genre in my playlist: rock, bluegrass, punk, classical and more.
 The sound was beautifully balanced, whether I was listening to the twangy bass of Old Crow Medicine Show or the aggressive accordion of Flogging Molly.
 Listening to Bach's Violin Concerto in E Major was especially a treat, as I was able to pick out every part, from the prominent violin to the usually almost-inaudible harpsichord.

-The Logitech G560's lighting ambitions sometimes outstrip their performance.
+The Logitech G560's lighting ambitions sometimes outstrips its performance.
 I wish you could disable the subwoofer and have finer control over the volume at low levels.
-Beyond that, though, the G560 is an impressive first crack at a dedicated gaming speaker.
+Beyond that, though, the G560 is an impressive first crack at a dedicated gaming speaker system.
 Given Logitech's track record for both speakers and gaming peripherals, maybe that's not shocking, but it's good news, just the same.

 With rich sound for both games and music, a novel design and lots of ways to customize your experience, the G560 is a worthwhile investment for gamers who prefer wide-open sound to the confines of a headset.
-(If the price is too high, or you don't want the added complication of a subwoofer, the Razer Nommo is also worth considering.)
 Just be sure to take advantage of the headphone jack if you play late at night — and to turn off the lights.